Kent (band): Hagnesta Hill and B-sidor 95-00 (1999–2000)

-Vapen & ammunition and the White Concert (2002–2003)
+Vapen & ammunition and the White Concert (2001–2003)

+In an interview in 2001, Joakim Berg was asked if they would tour outside Scandinavia again: "It's not too late yet.
+But the question is whether you have the energy to do all the marketing and all the crap that's required.
+I'm more interested in making great music than sitting on a tour bus for a year and a half."

-After a seven-month timeout, Kent started to work on their next full-length album during the summer of 2001.
-Later that year they reported from the studio that they tried to make an album consisting of almost just singles.
-The first single "Dom andra" (The Others) released on 18 March 2002 became a huge hit on Swedish radio.
+After a seven-month timeout, Kent started another full-length album during the summer of 2001.
+Later that year they reported that they had tried to make an album consisting almost entirely of singles.
+The first of those, "Dom andra" (The Others), released on 18 March 2002, became a huge hit on Swedish radio.
 When the album Vapen & ammunition (Weapon(s) & Ammunition) came out, the next two singles "Kärleken väntar" (Love Awaits) and "FF" (from the double A-side FF / VinterNoll2), plus the album track "Pärlor" (Pearls) became huge radio hits, resulting in album sales over 600,000, more than twice as many as any other Kent album to date.
-The definite proof of the album's success was evident when the band received seven Swedish Grammy Awards in 2003.
+The band received seven Swedish Grammy Awards in 2003.

-Kent hadn't toured for several months when it was announced that they would only do one single performance in Sweden in 2003, on 6 June, the Swedish national day, in Stockholms Stadion which holds a crowd of 30,000.
-As the band told the crowd to come there dressed in white, it was nicknamed "The White Concert".
+Kent had not toured for several months when it was announced that they would only do one performance in Sweden in 2003, on 6 June, the Swedish national day, in Stockholm Stadium which holds 30,000.
+As the band told the crowd to dress in white, it was nicknamed "The White Concert".
 The band also played at the less known Parkfestivalen in Moss, Norway on 14 June 2003.